The Bankrate promise

-However, while it’s possible to remove a co-borrower from your mortgage — such as if that person is deceased or the loan is completely paid off — the process can be somewhat challenging.
-That’s because lenders are reluctant to remove borrowers since doing so can increase their risk, and cuts into their ability to collect payments from both parties.
+However, while it’s possible to remove a co-borrower from your mortgage — if you get a divorce, for example — the process can be somewhat challenging.
+Lenders are reluctant to let it happen, since it can increase their risk, and cuts into their ability to collect payments from both parties.

 Still, you can remove a co-borrower from a mortgage.
 It may require paying fees (some quite significant) and take some time, but here are a few methods:

 - Speak to your lender.
 The first logical step is to see what your lender can do.
-Lenders that are willing to remove co-borrowers may require the remaining borrower to re-qualify for the loan by themselves.
+Lenders that are willing to remove co-borrowers may require the remaining borrower to re-qualify for the loan on their own.
 That means you’ll need to have enough income to make the monthly payments and a good credit profile.
 The co-borrower may also be required to sign a document, such as a release of liability.